nestjs-micro-service/products-microservice/README.md

 ## Description

 The `products-ms` repository contains the code for a microservice responsible for managing product-related operations.
 This microservice is built using NestJS and communicates with other services via NATS messaging.
-It includes features such as product creation, updating, deletion, and retrieval, and uses Prisma as the ORM for database interactions.
+It includes features such as product creation, updating, deletion, and retrieval, and uses Prisma as the ORM for SQLite database interactions.

 ## Architecture